-- Be aware when you or others are dominating the discussing and allow space for other participants to contribute.
+- Be aware when you or others are dominating the discussion and allow space for other participants to contribute.

 Email templates to get started

-Below, we have written three template emails you can tweak and send to your department to invite students, postdoc, and faculty to join the Preprint JC.
+Below, we have written three template emails you can tweak and send to your department to invite students, postdocs, and faculty to join the Preprint JC.